tesujimath/docker-wordpress/README.md

 4. use WP-CLI to install the WordPress
 5. install and activate the WordPress theme
 6. install and activate WordPress plugins, both from the main repo and local zipfiles
+7. set options from all files found in an options directory

 When the container is subsequently started, these steps all detect that nothing is required to be done.